 (the antitheses of global warming)

 Welcome.
+There has now been almost 18 with no measurable atmospheric global warming and a slight cooling in the past 12 years.
 I will try to give you the answer to the question "is there global cooling?"
 As you are well aware there is a huge effort around the globe to counter the alleged impact of mankind on the world's climate.
 If in fact mankind will cause the seas to rise appreciably by causing CO2 induced global warming then certainly let's do something about it.
 But, what if global warming is not what they say it is?
 What if the world's temperature is headed in the opposite direction?
 Global temperatures increased for twenty years from the late 1970s to the late 1990s but have either stopped warming or have begun to cool in the last seventeen years.
 The global warming and subsequent cooling were even predictable due to hundreds of years of historical trends and observation of the impact of variations in solar activity and ocean cycles on global temperatures.

 Did you know that in the past the Roman Period and Medieval Period were both several degrees warmer than today's temperature.
 The world then cooled at least four degrees from approx. 1450 to 1850.
 This period was called the Little Ice Age (a period of glacial advance, the same glaciers that have been in retreat until recently).
 These temperature variations were not caused by man.
 They were caused entirely by natural forces.